-- or may be performed over several periods or a shorter period (such as half-yearly or quarterly).
-In some cases, a retrospective review over several periods may be appropriate when the outcome of an accounting estimate is resolved over a longer period. - A retrospective review of management judgements and assumptions related to significant A57. accounting estimates is required by ASA 240.37 As a practical matter, the auditor's review of previous accounting estimates as a risk assessment procedure in accordance with this Auditing Standard may be carried out in conjunction with the review required by ASA 240. - Based on the auditor's previous assessment of the risks of material misstatement, for example, A58. if inherent risk is assessed as higher for one or more risks of material misstatement, the auditor may judge that a more detailed retrospective review is required.
-As part of the detailed retrospective review, the auditor may pay particular attention, when practicable, to the effect of data and significant assumptions used in making the previous accounting estimates.
+- of data and significant assumptions used in making the previous accounting estimates.
 On the other hand, for example, for accounting estimates that arise from the recording of routine and recurring transactions, the auditor may judge that the application of analytical procedures as risk assessment procedures is sufficient for purposes of the review. - A59.
 The measurement objective for fair value accounting estimates and other accounting estimates, based on current conditions at the measurement date, deals with perceptions about value at a point in time, which may change significantly and rapidly as the environment in which the entity operates changes.
 The auditor may therefore focus the review on obtaining information that may be relevant to identifying and assessing risks of material misstatement.
 For example, in some cases, obtaining an understanding of changes in marketplace participant assumptions that affected the outcome of a previous period's fair value accounting estimates may be unlikely to provide relevant audit evidence.
 In this case, audit evidence may be obtained by understanding the outcomes of assumptions (such as a cash flow projections) and understanding the effectiveness of management's prior estimation process that supports the identification and assessment of the risk of material misstatement in the current period. - A60.
 A difference between the outcome of an accounting estimate and the amount recognised in the previous period's financial report does not necessarily represent a misstatement of the previous period's financial report.
-However, such a différence may represent a misstatement if, for example, the difference arises from information that was available to management when the previous period's financial report were finalised, or that could reasonably be expected to have been obtained and taken into account in the context of the applicable financial reporting framework.
-38 Such a difference may call into question management's process for taking information into account in making the accounting estimate.
+However, such a difference may represent a misstatement if, for example, the difference arises from information that was available to management when the previous period's financial report was finalised, or that could reasonably be expected to have been obtained and taken into account in the context of the applicable financial reporting framework.
+Such a difference may call into question management's process for taking information into account in making the accounting estimate.
 As a result, the auditor may reassess control risk and may determine that more persuasive audit evidence needs to be obtained about the matter.
 Many financial reporting frameworks contain guidance on distinguishing between changes in accounting estimates that constitute misstatements and changes that do not, and the accounting treatment required to be followed in each case.